 - Excessive amounts of combustible materials on exterior Room doors

-- Lamps, bed risers or household appliances with unprotected 110v electrical outlets
+Lamps, bed risers, or household appliances with electrical outlets are prohibited

 - Lava lamps